 - Juice of 1 lemon

-- Prepare a boiling water bath canner and enough jars to hold ten cups of sauce (I used two liter sized Weck jars and one half liter jar, but a similar combination of pints and quarts would also work).
+Prepare a boiling water bath canner and enough jars to hold 10 cups of sauce (I used two liter sized Weck jars and one half liter jar, but a similar combination of pints and quarts would also work).